RVRX/blog/posts/unraid.md

 So Docker in Unraid isn't all I thought it would be.
 First off, adding a docker container is done through the Community Applications (CA) extension.
 From my understanding this was a user built extension that was recently merged [kinda] into Unraid (an interesting pattern I see with a lot of Unraid features) in release 6.10.
-I say ‘kinda' as they include the button for it in their UI by default, but will prompt you to download the external plugin if you don't already have it installed.
+I say 'kinda' as they include the button for it in their UI by default, but will prompt you to download the external plugin if you don't already have it installed.
 CA is definitely a key part of Unraid – so much so that they have had a [dedicated page](https://unraid.net/community/apps) for it on their site since at least Oct 2020 ([archive](https://web.archive.org/web/20201218234535/https://unraid.net/community/apps)), and I'd say it's been the de facto Docker installer for Unraid since well before then.
 Every tutorial you find (even the official ones!) will point you there first.

 Why is it loved so much?
 Well, the actual Unraid manager for docker isn't all that great:
 ![add docker container](../img/unraid/add_container.png)

 The template dropdown by default includes Plex, Sync, sysdream, and UnraidNet.
-It will appear more populated once you setup CA, and install some apps from there.
+It will appear more populated once you set up CA, and install some apps from there.
 ![docker templates](../img/unraid/docker_templates.png)

 As I'm about to complain about how hard this interface is to use, I just came across this line in the [official Unraid Docker documentation](https://wiki.unraid.net/Manual/Docker_Management#Adding_Applications_as_Containers); "**This method [the built-in docker system] is now deprecated and the recommended way to add all containers is via Community Applications**".
 So now I get to shift my complaint from 'it is hard to install your own Docker apps,' to 'Unraid _does not officially support_ docker natively'.
 Well I guess they technically support it natively, as the system has Docker installed and kept up to date, but they don't support it via the GUI without 3rd party tools.
-So now support for Dockerization has moved off LimeTech's plate and onto that of this [157 page forum thread](https://forums.unraid.net/topic/38582-plug-in-community-applications/), and support for specific containers to [this sub-forum](https://forums.unraid.net/forum/47-docker-containers/).
+So now support for Dockerization has moved off LimeTech's plate and onto that of this [157-page forum thread](https://forums.unraid.net/topic/38582-plug-in-community-applications/), and support for specific containers to [this sub-forum](https://forums.unraid.net/forum/47-docker-containers/).

 This is a trend I see often with Unraid.
 Having an issue?
-Dig through this long forum thread and try to find the most up to date advice for your problem.
+Dig through this long forum thread and try to find the most up-to-date advice for your problem.
 Their own documentation even links to these forum threads in places, telling you they are sources of truth for a particular feature set or fix.

 So when you want to add a container that is not included in CA you can either use this deprecated Docker interface, or create an [XML template for CA](https://wiki.unraid.net/DockerTemplateSchema).
 This immediately adds a strong learning curve for what translates to a `docker run` with an argument or two.

-This whole experience made me realize the audience for unraid is probably those who want a quick NAS setup, with maybe a few curated applications, and not any more ‘advanced' users.
+This whole experience made me realize the audience for unraid is probably those who want a quick NAS setup, with maybe a few curated applications, and not anymore 'advanced' users.
 Even many basic tasks you would want to run on the command line involve installing the "nerdpack tools" plugin.

 ## HotDiskDrives
 _July_

-During the hot summer months unraid was sending me 20-some-odd hard drive temperature warnings a daym alerting me of over 60deg.
+During the hot summer months unraid was sending me 20-some-odd hard drive temperature warnings a day alerting me of over 60deg.
 The Air 240 is a dual chamber design, keeping airflow on the PSU and disk side fully separate from the MOBO side.
 I considered buying [this 3D printed fan mount](https://archive.ph/OWwhN) to replace the HDD cage cover.
 ![3D Printed Cage](../img/unraid/3d-printed-cage.jpg)

 Though, ultimately I decided I could just do the equivalent myself and glued a fan grill to the rear and attached the fan to that.